NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Bon Mot.md

 Granted by [[Feats/Bon Mot|Bon Mot]]

-You are distracted and take a status penalty to Perception and Will saves.
+You take a status penalty to Perception and Will saves.

 *Source: Pathfinder Player Core 2*
 *ORC*